MicrosoftDocs/windows-powershell-docs/docset/winserver2016-ps/remotedesktop/RemoteDesktop.md

 Gets a list of virtual desktop collections in a remote desktop deployment.

 ### [Get-RDVirtualDesktopCollectionConfiguration](./Get-RDVirtualDesktopCollectionConfiguration.md)
-Gets configuration settings of a virtual desktop collection.
+Gets configuration details of a virtual desktop collection.

 ### [Get-RDVirtualDesktopCollectionJobStatus](./Get-RDVirtualDesktopCollectionJobStatus.md)
 Gets the status of a job on a virtual desktop collection.